Pakistanis vote in tight race between Imran Khan, jailed ex-PM's party

 Sharif’s PML-N has sought to turn the vote into a referendum on Pakistan’s democracy and campaigned to protect the “sanctity of the vote”.

 The Pakistan Peoples Party (PPP), which has been overtaken by Khan’s PTI as the main challenger to PML-N but is widely seen as the likely kingmaker, has also alleged intimidation by spy agencies.
-Media houses and rights groups say the press has been muzzled and freedoms curtailed.

-“We are being pushed against the wall,” said Shehbaz Sharif, brother of former premier Nawaz and PML-N president.
-“I swear to God, we will break this wall and make this country prosper.”

 Sharif’s PML-N has been touting its delivery of mega infrastructure projects, especially roads and power stations that helped hugely reduce electricity blackouts, as proof the country is on the path to prosperity.